YKW-Modding/yo-docs/modding-guides/play-mods.md

 ### Prerequisites

-If the mod is just a .fa file (maybe multiple, or maybe with folders called `mov` or `snd`), then take the all the files and put them inside a folder called `romfs`.
+If the mod is just a .fa file (maybe multiple, or maybe with folders called `mov` or `snd`), then take all of the files and put them inside a folder called `romfs`.

 ## Citra